Mad-Mods-Phoenix-Point/AssortedAdjustments/Source/AssortedAdjustments/README.md

 * You can now scrap aircraft from the roster list.
     * If you move all units out of the aircraft the formerly "Empty"-Slot will now trigger the option to scrap the vehicle.
     * You can't scrap your last aircraft because the game bugs out totally in geoscape without any vehicle to select.
+* Starting resources and general skillpoint gains are adjustable now, by default they resemble the game's easy setting.

 #### Facilities
 * Medical bays and vehicle bays have their base healing/repair rate doubled.